-Take a look inside former President Mary Robinson’s mansion
+Take a look inside this stunning mansion, which was once the home of Ireland’s former President Mary Robinson.

 The property – Massbrook House – is on 113 acres of land, including 60 acres of woodland.